basonjui/hexagon-grid-system/README.md

     java -cp target/hexagongrid-1.1.3.jar com.geospatial.hexagongrid.Api
     ```

-## API Usages
+## API endpoints

-Hexagon Grid System is currently being implemented as a simple API that can be used to generate hexagon grid data in GeoJSON format given some valid grid configurations in the form of a request payload.
-You can directly test the API's GeoJSON data response on <https://geojson.io/>.
+Hexagon Grid System is currently being implemented as a simple API that can be used to generate hexagon grid data in GeoJSON format.
+You can configure your hexagonal grid in the form of a request payload.

+To quickly **visualize** the generated hexagonal grid, copy the GeoJSON from the API's response and paste it to <https://geojson.io/>.

 ### /api/hexagon